Why African Elephants Need To Adapt

 ©Image license via Canva

 Without tusks to dig or break through brush, elephants need to find other ways to get what they need.
 That often means moving into farmlands or near villages where food and water are easier to access.
-And that sets the stage for conflict—again.
+And that sets the stage for conflict, again.

 Crop raids spike.
 Tensions rise.
 And elephants, often labeled as aggressive or destructive, are pushed out or worse.
 What looks like bad behavior is usually just desperation.
 These animals are navigating a world where their usual survival tools are gone.
 So they try new routes, even if those routes put them face-to-face with danger.
+There’s a tragic irony to all of this.
+Tusklessness was supposed to help them avoid humans.
+Instead, it’s funneling them into even more dangerous proximity.

 8. Tourists still expect tusks, which distorts conservation priorities.